David Cairns, 5th Earl Cairns: Later life

 In retirement Cairns was Marshal of the Diplomatic Corps in the Royal Household of the Sovereign of the United Kingdom from 1962 to 1971.
 He was also a Liveryman of the Worshipful Company of Fishmongers of the City of London, rising to become the company's Prime Warden for 1972–73, and for many years was Chairman of the Governing Body of Gresham's School.
 In 1973, he served as Deputy Lieutenant of Suffolk.

 Personal life

-On 16 April 1936, David married Barbara Jeanne Harrisson Burgess, a daughter of Sydney Harrisson Burgess.
+On 16 April 1936, David married Barbara Jeanne Harrison Burgess, a daughter of Sydney Harrison Burgess.
 Together, they were the parents of: